CSUN-IT/laravel-directory-authentication-sample/readme.md

 ## Laravel Directory Auth Sample Application

-This application exists to provide sample usage for the Composer package located here: https://github.com/csun-metalab/laravel-directory-authentication
+This application exists to provide sample usage for the Composer package located here: https://github.com/csun-metalab/laravel-directory-authentication.

 This repository implements both the LDAP and local directory authentication functionality in the package.
+By default, the local database authentication mechanism is the one active by default but everything needed to leverage the LDAP method is included as well.

 Take a look at the following files:

 ### General Functionality